Shivamsharma27/MIPS_32_Verilog_Implementation/README.md

-This is simple 5 stage pipeline implementation of RV32I and no forwarding and bypassing logic has been implemented yet.
+This is a simple 5 stage pipeline implementation of RV32I and no forwarding and bypassing logic has been implemented yet.